tbrack93/monthonmonth/README.md

 solutions I have not changed this (or my other kata solutions) based on solutions provided on the codewars site.

+For the percentage this is cast as a VARCHAR (to allow for adding the percetage sign).
+I have set this at a length of 6, on the assumption that monthly growth will not exceed 9999.9%

 It is also slightly confusing having the month column called date as in my solution means it reads 'AS date) AS date' in the first line: